-You usually come across progression for the first time when buying accident insurance.
+When buying accident insurance, many people are confused by the term "progression".
 It influences the amount of your accident insurance payout in the event of a claim: if you suffer particularly severe permanent damage to your health as a result of an accident, you will receive a higher payout (compared to tariffs without progression).

 This means that the progression takes into account that a greater impairment of your physical or mental ability entails extremely high costs.

 Base sum: Defining the base sum is part of the buying process.
 It corresponds to the maximum possible payout in the event of a claim, if no progression or additional benefits have been specified.
 However, these benefits apply in the vast majority of cases, in which the base sum still serves as a calculation aid for the payout – as described in the example below.

 Degree of disability: The degree of disability indicates the extent to which physical or mental abilities are permanently impaired as a result of an accident.
 It amounts to a maximum of 100%.
 Click here for the glossary article.